-ELECTRICAL SYSTEMS 11CR
+ELECTRICAL SYSTEMS

 Diagnose and repair automotive electrical systems and study basic application of computerized electronic control systems.
 Upon completion of this course, the student will be familiar with the terminology, basic theory, diagnostics, removal, and installation procedures used on automobiles and light trucks.
-Prerequisites: Must have required tools and textbooks.

-ELECTRONIC SYSTEMS 7CR
+AUT 209 ELECTRONIC SYSTEMS